Helen's Tower: Architecture

 The tower's style is Scottish Baronial Revival.
 It seems to be the earliest of William Burn's designs in this style.
 Its height is 60 ft as was measured on the scaled elevation drawing in Howley (1993).
 The tower consists of a base, a main body, and a flat turreted roof.
-The base, which contains the ground floor, has battered (sloped) outer surfaces that pass without break into the vertical walls of the tower's main body.
+The base, which contains the ground floor, has battered outer surfaces that pass without break into the vertical walls of the tower's main body.
 The base and the main body are square in plan and comprise a round stair tower that projects from the northeastern corner.
 The tower's flat turreted roof, or roof-bastion, forms a viewing platform that is surrounded by four corbelled corner turrets linked by parapets.
 The parapets on the southern, western and northern sides are each incised by one central crenel.
 The two western turrets are round and proportioned like pepperpots.
 They have steep concave conical roofs, covered with slate at the bottom, capped with lead at the top, and crowned with ball finials.
 The southeastern turret serves as chimney stack.
-It is round and low and carries four clay chimney pots.
+It is round and low and carries four ceramic chimney pots.
 The corbels of these three turrets are roll-moulded and patterned.
 The northeastern turret is bigger than the others and takes the form of a square garret chamber.
 Its outer corners are corbelled out over the cylindric stair tower.
 The chamber has a slate saddle roof with an east-west trending ridge that ends in crow-stepped gables, which form the highest points of the turret and indeed the whole tower.
 Small gabled wall dormer windows break the mids of the turret's eaves, one on the northern and one on the southern side.
 The garret chamber serves as cap-house, giving access from the spiral stairs to the viewing platform by way of a small descending outer stair.

 The design of the stair tower and cap-house evokes the square-corbelled-on-round towers of the original Scottish Baronial style (16th and 17th century, e.g. at Claypotts Castle) that Burn miniaturised somewhat for use at Helen's Tower.